 In the early 1980's the park became so popular that modernization became necessary.
 The Rocky Point House was renovated in 1982, but by 2009 more significant improvements were needed.
 In 2010, the hotel building was completely renovated to reflect the original lakeside hotel architecture.
 The Vermont Division for Historic Preservation, partnered with the Department of Forests, Parks and Recreation on the project; The Rocky Point House is considered to be historically significant to not only the community of Saint Albans, but to the citizens of the entire state.
 The stately architecture of the finished project closely resembles the original lakeside hotel as it stood in the late 1800s.
 The Rocky Point House architecture exudes a feeling of class, elegance and distinction; patrons of this establishment who sought recreational enjoyment of Lake Champlain would have expected this level of sophistication.
 The State of Vermont is proud to have saved this historic lakeside hotel.

 There is a south-facing swimming area and a public boat launch.
 There are also rental boats available through the park.
 The Island Runner Ferry departs for Burton Island State Park intermittently.

 The Rocky Point House has been developed into a museum (dedicated August, 2012) featuring lively and interesting displays recognizing the history of the site from the hotel era to present day.

-Group rental options at Kamp Kill Kare:
+Group rental options at Kill Kare:

 - The 26’ x 40’, universally accessible open-air pavilion has a group-sized cooking grill and electricity and may be reserved for group functions.
-The pavilion costs $100 to rent for a day, plus day use fees.
+The pavilion costs $100 to rent for a day, plus day use and reservation fees.